sontungexpt/stinvim/README.md

 | [sttusline](https://github.com/sontungexpt/sttusline)                                                                | A very lightweight, super fast and lazyloading statusline plugin for neovim written in lua         |
 | [telescope](https://github.com/nvim-telescope/telescope.nvim)                                                        | Provides a file finder using telescope, a fuzzy finder plugin for files, buffers, and more.        |

+And many more plugins that you can see in [plugins/init.lua](./lua/plugins/init.lua)

 <!-- | [bufferline](https://github.com/akinsho/bufferline.nvim)                                                             | Manages buffers with bufferline, a simple and configurable interface for buffer management         | -->

 ## Preview